IPA.CONF(5) IPA.CONF(5)

 Here we say ipa(8) to sleep 5 seconds after the dump command, and sleep

-send the dump command, for example, if we want to fetch current statis-
+send the dump command (for example, if we want to fetch current statis-

-enough to make all necessary changes in the system.
+will be enough to make all necessary changes in the system.

-Order of active rules.
+Order of active rules

 ipa(8) checks rules starting from the head of the active rules queue.

-order, but if, for example rule r1 should be checked before rule r2,
+order; but if, for example, rule r1 should be checked before rule r2,

 then read following several paragraphs.